Community Resources

 A guide to basic needs, supports and services throughout Elgin County.
 Please note this publication is produced every other year (bi-annually) from data provided by The Healthline including the following service categories: childcare, clothing/household items, community centres, domestic violence/sexual assault, education, employment/training, financial support, food, health care, housing/shelter, identification, immigrant/newcomer/refugee services, legal/advocacy, libraries, mental health/additions, parenting, senior services, and transportation.

 Would you like a printed copy of the Guide?
-Contact us for availability and pricing.
-(519) 631-9800
+Contact us for availability (519) 631-9800. $1.75/copy

 Food Programs and Services Guide for Elgin County